Azure/container-upstream/process/graduation_guidelines.md

 ## Graduation Stage
-Graduation Stage project is one that has met all of the requirements of the Incubation stage and has reached a level of maturity and polish which will delight customers.
+Graduation Stage project is one that has met all of the requirements of the Incubation stage and has reached a level of maturity and polish which will delight users.

 ### Entry Requirements
-- Minimum of 30 customers using the project in production
+- Minimum of 30 engaged users using the project in production
 - Minimum of 4 maintainers (at least one from outside AzCU)
 - Semester project road map published and updated
 - Full due diligence of the TOC with an eye to any misalignment